SU_A_08

 [r] To Syria or Turkey or a country that respects me.

-[r] I have two Belgian friends, a friend and a girlfriend.
-They are very kind and very respectful.
-In each country you will find open-minded people and narrow-minded people.
-I have many Belgian friends, I live in a nice place, in a village, Borsbeek.
-It’s very quiet and the people there are very nice and helpful.
+[r] I have two Belgian friends, a male friend and a female friend.
+They are very nice and very respectful.
+In every country, you find open-minded people and narrow-minded people.
+I have many Belgian friends, I live in a nice place, in a village called Borsbeek.
+It is very quiet and the people there are very nice and helpful.
 When they saw that we were good people, they did not reject us.
 There is a big difference between Antwerp and the village where I live.
-I have experienced many problems and difficulties in the city, but when we go to rural areas where there are many elderly people, and not many young people, most of the older people are nice.
-Only in the city I experienced problems, but the people in my village and my neighbours are very nice.
-The only problem in a village is that you don’t find everything there.
+I encountered many problems and difficulties in the city, but when we go to rural areas where there aren’t many young people, most of the older people are nice.
+I only encountered problems in the city, but the people in my village and my neighbours are very nice.
+The only problem in a village is that you can’t find everything there.
+Do you hang out with your Belgian friend, visit her at home or learn Dutch from her?
+Our friendship is not close, it is not very deep, but I have a Belgian friend and my relationship with him is very good.
+He is very friendly, he supports me and tells me that wearing a headscarf does not make you ignorant.
+The percentage of people who look at me as ignorant because of my headscarf is low, but it hurts me what they say.
+I only have two friends now, even though I’ve been in Belgium for a year and a half.
+A male friend and a female friend.
+People have a lot of influence on you because you feel sad when you see something bad in them, and you feel happy when you see something good in them.

-[r] I don’t have many, two or three friends.
+[r] I don’t have many, just two or three friends.

 [i] What do you do in your daily life?